Jefferson County man admits to firearms charge

 U.S. Attorney's Office, Northern District of West Virginia

-MARTINSBURG, WEST VIRGINIA – Aaron Patrick Stamets, of Charles Town, West Virginia, has admitted to a firearms charge, Acting United States Attorney Randolph J. Bernard announced.
+MARTINSBURG, WEST VIRGINIA – Richard Brent Collum, of Harpers Ferry, West Virginia, has admitted to a firearms charge, United States Attorney William Ihlenfeld announced.

-Stamets, 42, pleaded guilty to one count of “Unlawful Possession of a Firearm.”
-Stamets, a person prohibited from having a firearm, admitted to having two firearms in August of 2020 in Jefferson County.
+Collum, 36, pleaded guilty today on one count of “Unlawful Possession of a Firearm.”
+Collum, a person prohibited from having a firearm because of a prior conviction, admitted to having a .45 caliber handgun in August 2021 in Jefferson County.

 Assistant U.S. Attorney Timothy D. Helman is prosecuting the case on behalf of the government.
 The Charles Town Police Department investigated.

 U.S. Magistrate Judge Robert W. Trumble presided.